theNewDynamic/sophiamcclennen.com/_posts/2016-01-28-theres-no-beating-megyn-kelly-what-donald-trump-should-have-learned-from-her-fox-news-interview-with-michael-moore.md

 ---
-title: 'There’s no beating Megyn Kelly - What Donald Trump should have learned from her Fox News interview with Michael Moore'
+title: 'There’s no beating Megyn Kelly: What Donald Trump should have learned from her Fox News interview with Michael Moore'
 publication: Salon
 category: what-im-watching
 image_path: /uploads/megyn-kelly-donald-trump-the-kelly-file-05202015-2-620x383.jpg